Connect with others who understand.

 Inherited Genes

-Most cases of hemophilia A and B are due to inherited mutations in the genes for factor VIII and factor IX.
+Most cases of hemophilia A and B are due to inherited mutations (variations) in the genes for factor VIII and factor IX.
 The genes for both of these factors are found in the X chromosome.
 The X and Y chromosomes determine sex (XX for female and XY for male), so mutations that occur in these chromosomes are not inherited the same way as other gene mutations.

 Hemophilia A and B follow an X-linked recessive pattern of inheritance.
 This pattern means that all males who inherit the gene will develop the disease, and all of their female children will be carriers of the gene.